 Employees are compulsory insured for sickness and disability.
-You pay the premiums for these employee insurances to the Dutch Tax and Customs Adminstration (Activiteitenbesluit Belastingdienst).
+You pay the premiums for these employee insurances to the Netherlands Tax Adminstration (Activiteitenbesluit Belastingdienst).
 If you choose to become a self-insurer you pay less in premiums.
-If an employee falls ill or faces disability issues you bear the risk: you need to pay the benefits yourself.

 You can become a self-insurer for: